-After Las Vegas, Every Parent Must Make a Key Decision
+After Florida School Shooting, Every Parent Must Make a Key Decision

 Too many people have robbed their children of the ability or the opportunity to pray — today, they need it more than ever